argonphp/event/README.md

 ## Getting started (basic)

-The most basic way of usin *Argon/Event* is to create a new instance of **EventManger** and using it.
+The most basic way of using *Argon/Event* is to create a new instance of **EventManger** and using it.
 The code bellow shows how it can be done:

 ```php
 <?php